 Now, this is an illuminating section (we couldn't resist).
-Your model is equipped with a headlight, number board lights and marker lights.
+Your model is equipped with a headlight, marker lights, and cab interior light.

 The first thing to know about the lighting is there aren't any bulbs.
-It's all LEDs, so you should never have to replace them.
+It's all LEDs so, if you look for a section on how to replace them, you won't find it.
+You should never have to.

 As with sounds, in analog DC mode, lighting operation is fully automatic.
 They're always on and behave appropriately.